Koert van Mensvoort

 Koert van Mensvoort (born 9 April 1974) is an artist, philosopher and scientist best known for his work on the philosophical concept of Next Nature.
+He is the founder and director of Next Nature Network, a non-profit organization that aims to go forward to nature.

 Academic

-Van Mensvoort is the head of the Next Nature Lab at the Industrial Design Department of the Eindhoven University of Technology, a position he has held since 2003.
+Van Mensvoort is currently a Next Nature Fellow and the former head of the Next Nature Lab at the Industrial Design Department at the Eindhoven University of Technology, a position he has held from 2003 until 2015.

 In 1997 Van Mensvoort received a Master of Science degree in computer science, specializing in computer graphics from the Eindhoven University of Technology.
 In 2000 he completed a Master of Fine Arts degree at the Sandberg Institute in Amsterdam.
 In 2008 he was Visionary in Residence at Art Center College of Design in Pasadena.
 Van Mensvoort received a doctorate from the Eindhoven University of Technology in 2009 for his thesis What You See Is What You Feel.
-Van Mensvoort is the founder and director of the Next Nature Network, a design-and-think tank based in Amsterdam, The Netherlands.
+Van Mensvoort is the founder and director of the Next Nature Museum based in Eindhoven, the Netherlands.